-In 2014, Tonya Richardson called Zappos customer service because she had received the wrong pair of shoes.
-Growing increasingly frustrated, Tonya was told that the shoes she ordered were out of stock with no similar options to choose from.
+In 2014, Tonya Richardson called customer service at Zappos, a shoe company known for comfortable, utilitarian footwear.
+She told the customer service representative she had received the wrong pair of shoes.
+The representative told Tonya the shoes she ordered were out of stock with no similar options to choose from.

 Zappos took action.
-They identified the struggle faced by those in the adaptive community, who often had to choose between limited options only to sacrifice either fashion or function.
-They launched their adaptive line in the summer of 2020, providing footwear designed for both children and adults.
-Targeted customers for Zappos Adaptive have limited mobility, use prosthetics, or suffer from another type of disability that prevents them from wearing mainstream footwear.
+They identified the struggle in the adaptive community, whose few options always returned a sacrifice in fashion or function.
+In response, Zappos launched an adaptive line in the summer of 2020.
+Targeted customers for Zappos Adaptive include children and adults who have limited mobility, use prosthetics, or suffer from another type of disability that prevents them from wearing mainstream footwear.

-Good business decisions like Zappos Adaptive should be applauded.
+We should applaud good business decisions like Zappos Adaptive.
 The catalyst of change came from a customer request and an employee who identified a need.
 The customers and employees spoke up, and Zappos management listened.
 With demand growing for clothing options for those with disabilities, this is a win-win for Zappos.
 They are helping a large group of people around the globe simply because they responded to a need.

-The global market for adaptive clothing is estimated to be a $400 billion industry by 2026 with similar costs to creating extended clothing sizes for existing wear.
-Studies show that the compound annual growth rate of the industry is estimated at 4% from 2018-2024.
+The global market for adaptive clothing will likely be $400 billion by 2026.
+That’s a huge revenue generator, with costs similar to creating extended clothing sizes.
+Studies estimate the compound annual growth rate of the industry at 4% from 2018-2024.

-If you have a 401(k), IRA or own mutual funds, it is important to pay attention to what companies are doing and why.
-In the world of cancel culture and businesses making reactionary decisions based on uproar from activist bullying, it should be celebrated when a business takes initiative and makes a good business decision simply because they discovered a gap and filled it.
+If you have a 401(k) or IRA, or if you own mutual funds, it’s important to pay attention to what companies are doing and why.
+In the world of cancel culture and knee-jerk reactions based on uproar from activist bullying, we should celebrate when a business takes initiative and makes a good business decision simply because they discovered a gap and filled it.

 As a shareholder, staying informed on positive initiatives like Zappos Adaptive is a small price to pay for the future success of your share value.
-Their new line will help those in the adaptive community, increase revenue and, in the end, satisfy their shareholders.
+Their new line will help those in the adaptive community, increase revenue and satisfy their shareholders and customers alike.